Perfect5th/perfect5th.github.io/_posts/2019-08-15-computers-wtf-1-memory.md

 1.8&times;10<sup>19</sup>, allowing for up to 16 EiB of memory.
 Which would just be absolutely bonkers to actually produce, but extra room is good.

-Oh, and you definitely put a memory address in your Kraft Dinner.
+Oh, and you can definitely put a memory address in your Kraft Dinner.
 I recommend spelling out the hex with alphagetti.

 ### What *Is* a Number, Anyways?